 In his book Cognitive Surplus, Clay Shirky discusses the effectiveness of the service PickupPal.
 This is a portal that caters to the idea of ridesharing: if a person needs to go downtown on a Friday at 11:00 he posts a request and a special service matches him with other requests from people who are going in pretty much the same direction at around the same time.
 The travellers are united, the passenger paying towards the cost of petrol and the driver driving, and as a result there are fewer cars on the roads, easing the strain on nature, and everyone’s happy (except the bus companies, but that’s a whole other story).

-Clay Shirky argues that if only one in three of your requests succeed, you won’t use the service again.
+Clay Shirky argues that if only one in three of your requests succeeds, you won’t use the service again.
 But when nine out of ten requests succeed, the service becomes a reliable infrastructure, one that guarantees you’ll get a ride (or the companion who pays for petrol).

 At what point does the probability of a successful travelling union reach 9/10?
-When the network has maximum coverage of a multitude of probable travellers.
-The quantity of users becomes a qualitatively new entity – a real body of social interactions, perhaps even the most important organisational instrument for people’s joint transportation.
+When the network has a maximum coverage of a multitude of probable travellers.
+The quantity of users becomes a qualitatively new entity – a real body of social interactions, perhaps even the most important organizational instrument for people’s joint transportation.
 And the more frequently coincidences occur, the more people join in the service and the more frequently they use it.
 This in turn increases the probability of people’s interests coinciding and results in a new social interaction.

 Of course, what underlies PickupPal is a useful service, an algorithm that selects options and a thematically united community (as well as the activity of its users).
 But the main parameter of its efficiency is statistical coverage via a web consisting of the maximum possible number of potential interacting participants.
 This is when a quantity of users becomes a new quality of coordination between users.